Question: What causes left or right ovary pain during period?

 3. You have endometriosis

-If you are having a sharp pain on the right or left side of your belly during menstruation, it may be due to endometriosis.
+If you are having a sharp pain on the right or left side of your belly during menstruation, it may be due to endometriosis, especially if it keeps getting worse over time or is not relieved by usual pain medications.
+ACOG+1

-Endometriosis occurs when your endometrial tissues (that are usually located within the uterus) are displaced to other parts of your body.
+Endometriosis occurs when tissue similar to your endometrial tissues (that are usually located within the uterus) is found outside the uterus where it does not belong.

 4. Adenomyosis